jkmathilda/PantryPal/README.md

 * [Use](#Use)

 # Introduction
-PantryPal is a project to suggest various recipies
+PantryPal is a website that provides ...

 # Use
 To use do this